 As a newly elected city councilmember, I act as the voice of our local military families and have big plans to support our military families by bridging the military/civilian gap.
 I serve as the fundraising chair of the PTA at my children's school, with a highlight of creating and serving as Clark the Astronaut mascot.
 I serve as an active Blue Star Families volunteer, hosting welcome events for military families, giving out over 800 brand new books to military children and participate in the Yellow Ribbon Tree project.
 Other volunteer roles include participation in the planning of the Speak Up Conference for military spouses and IF: Military Gathering for military spouses seeking Christian fellowship.
 Lastly, I am always welcoming and opening my home to military spouses.
 I have held Sunday dinners during deployments, annual holiday gatherings, brunches, baby showers, cookie decorating, block parties for our street and more in the hopes to create a thriving and welcoming community.

 What do you advocate for?
 Why?

-My platform is creating a pathway for military spouses living on post and the surrounding area to go beyond the base and into their surrounding community, creating ultimate connection because I believe that in order to thrive we need to bridge the gap between the military installation and the local community.
-I would love to build a thriving program where military spouses could be better welcomed and integrated into the local community.
-Equipping military spouses would not only create a thriving surrounding community, but also military spouses who feel valued as a part of each community they move to.
-I am working to create a leadership pipeline program for military spouses to meet local community leaders.
-Ultimately, I would love to see each military spouse be a community ambassador, meet local leaders, learn the local area and spread knowledge to others.
-If it can help one military spouse feel “at home” then my work is done and my heart is full!
+My platform is "Making Community Impact".
+I strive to create a pathway for military spouses to go beyond the base and into their surrounding community.
+With service members leaving so often, it is up to the military spouse to get involved in the community.
+I love to help spouses get connected and make an impact, no matter how small.
+I would love to build a thriving program where military spouses could be better welcomed and integrated into their local community.
+Equipping the military spouse would not only create a thriving surrounding community, but also military spouses who feel valued as a part of each community they move to.
+With this title I could have more support behind this idea and work with the local Visitors Bureaus and Chambers of Commerce to create a leadership pipeline program for military spouses.
+Ultimately, I would love to see each military spouse be a community ambassador, learning the local area and spreading the knowledge they have of the community to others.

 How have you spread the message of your platform/advocacy?